 What if I am a DO applicant?

-DO applicants are eligible for board certification after the completion of an ACGME accredited residency.
-The most recent match does not break down the number of osteopathic applicants that matched.
+DO applicants are eligible for board certification after the completion of an ACGME-accredited residency.
+The most recent match does not break down the number of osteopathic applicants who matched.

 What if I am an international applicant?